dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     how to do it.  we care about RX, TX, standby-I.  stay in the "recommended" states.
   - Make sure you go through the [CHEATSHEET](./CHEATSHEET-nrf24l01p.md).
-    A bunch of facts you need are there, so it's a good cheatcode.
+    A bunch of facts you need are there, so it's a good cheat-code.

 Common mistakes: